trackolap/api-sdk/README.md

 * API Secret - [Get it from here](https://platform.trackolap.com/)

 ## Supported platform
-* Any platform which can consumer Rest Based http request and response.
+* Any platform which can consume rest Based http request and response (in json).

 ## Installing the Example
 1. [Get Customer and API Secrret ](https://platform.trackolap.com/) if you don't already have one.